The Donut Hole (or Coverage Gap) is a

 - what you personally pay in the Initial Coverage Phase, before the Donut Hole, plus

-- what you pay in the Donut Hole (and plus you get credit for the 50% brand-name discount paid by the drug manufacturer in the donut hole - for instance, if in the 2019 Donut Hole you buy a brand-name drug with a $100 retail value, you pay the $25 discounted price, but actually get credit for $95 toward meeting your TrOOP limit).
+- what you pay in the Donut Hole (plus you get credit for the 70% brand-name discount paid by the drug manufacturer in the Donut Hole - for instance, if in the 2020 Donut Hole you buy a brand-name drug with a $100 retail value, you pay the $25 discounted price, but actually get credit for $95 toward meeting your TrOOP limit).

-Your TrOOP limit can change every year: the TrOOP in 2016
+Your TrOOP limit changes every year: the TrOOP threshold in 2019

 No matter where you are at the end of the plan year, your Medicare Part D plan coverage ends on December 31st and the whole process begins again on January 1st of the next year.